 Standards & Interoperability:

 SGIP embraces standards, as we believe it helps the industry with moving towards interoperability.
+SGIP is focused on driving the development and adoption of standards for interoperability for electric distribution systems.
 While standards alone don’t achieve interoperability, it is one step in the progression.

-SGIP has created a Catalog of Standard (CoS) with the intent of it serving as a useful resource for utilities, manufacturers, regulators, consumers, and other industry stakeholders as they advance and accelerate the implementation of Grid Modernization Programs.
+The SGIP Smart Grid Catalog of Standards (CoS) was created with the intent of serving as a useful resource for utilities, manufacturers, regulators, consumers, and other industry stakeholders as they advance and accelerate the implementation of Grid Modernization Programs.
 This catalog also provides a key, non-exclusive, source of input to the National Institute of Standards and Technology (NIST) process for coordinating the development of a framework of protocols and model standards for an interoperable Smart Grid.